 This “colossal definition” is difficult to argue against except with a firm conviction in ideological alternatives or an awareness of the scientific weakness of economics or behavioural psychology; but it seems to me that the latter objection, while convincing, is contingent and provisional on inferior knowledge.
 Already advertising works by deliberately exploiting the irrationality of human behaviour; or in other, perhaps more Foucauldian terms, it has rationalised the irrational so as to better fit it into the economic schema.

 What this all has to do with Embrace I’m not really sure.
 I guess I’m just wondering if the individual they’re addressing, trying to break away from the tide of nihilism and cruelty caused by the breakdown of the post-war accommodated capitalist society, isn’t perhaps more similar to the constructed individual under neoliberalism which we rail against today, post-crisis.
 I think the frank addressing of mental and emotional health is really important, but the tricky thing is identifying the amount of agency the individual really has in their social and economic context.

-wolfpartyjoe asked: I agree with you about bands like Loma.
+wolfpartyjoe said: I agree with you about bands like Loma.
 That sound seems to "pass" in both d-beat/"fast hardcore" and emo leaning scenes, where twinkly stuff is pretty niche and had to reach a critical mass of people to get this amount of attention.